 I’ll be back to Maine next week for Thanksgiving with my husband’s folks.

-… I know.
+I know.
 It’s a bit much.
-But then, I was born into a family of seven siblings, each named for family ranging from great-great-great-great grandfather Harvey Nehemiah, to the church organist at the AME church, to my father’s sister’s husband’s stepfather, known as Uncle Pat.
+But then I have many siblings, named for family ranging from a Civil War doctor to the local church organist, to my father’s sister’s husband’s stepfather, known as Uncle Pat.

 Or, in Kazakh, he could just say ‘my kuda,’ and be called a kuda in return.

 I’m not sure.
 I imagine this is more common where parents are active in matchmaking, or where you need to keep connections across wide geographies or within a small community.

 Naming a relationship can also imply obligations, privileges, or expectations you have for each other.
 This can happen when we have ‘fictive kin,’ or folks we use family words for but who aren’t actually related to us.
 That’s true whether it’s your soul sister, your blood brother, or even your sugar mama!

 Different ways to name your relationships:

 So I was curious what family words might be lacking in English.
 Below are a few words you might adopt in your conversation this Thanksgiving.